 The market is quite a scene.
 Smoke emanates from dozens of large grills along row after row of food stalls.
 Each stall has fresh seafood right off the boat and any kind of meat on a stick you can ever dream up.
 Each row is set up as its own little restaurant with dinner seating.

-I wandered the market for a while soaking up the atmosphere and trying a few of the food items before heading back to the hotel and calling it a night.
+I wander the market for a while, soaking up the atmosphere and trying a few of the food items.
+Eventually, I call it a night and head back to the hotel.

 In Search of the Proboscis Monkey

-When we arrived at the river, we donned our life jackets, climbed into the boat with our guide and headed out on the river in search of monkeys.
+When we arrive at the river, we don our life jackets and climb into the boat.
+Along with our trusty guide, we head out on the river in search of monkeys.

 They are known for their long nose and big bellies and depend on the mangroves near river edges for resting and sleeping.
 They avoid deforested areas and human settlements since one of their main predators is man.

 In 1977 it was estimated that 6,400 proboscis monkeys remained in the wild.
 Today, only about 2,000 remain in the province of Sabah with another 1,000 in the nearby province of Sarawak.
 They are listed as an endangered species and are threatened with extinction.

-We found our first troop of monkeys almost immediately.
-Proboscis monkeys live in groups called “harems” which is pretty much what it sounds like – one male with multiple females and young.
-It would seem being a male proboscis monkey is good work if you can get it.
+We find our first troop of monkeys almost immediately.
+Proboscis monkeys live in groups called “harems.”
+This is pretty much what it sounds like – one male with multiple females and young.
+Apparently, being a male proboscis monkey is good work if you can get it.

 Each male has his own harem and several of these harems often come together to form a troop.
-A little research revealed that females can transfer from one harem to another when young, but the harems are mostly stable.
+A little research reveals that females can transfer from one harem to another when young, but the harems are mostly stable.
 Since proboscis monkeys are not a territorial species, one group’s range will overlap that of many other groups.